The wrong question has been haunting you

 Research on workplace flexibility shows that 43 percent of employees reported that flexible schedules improved their productivity, particularly when the flexibility allows them to work during their natural peak hours and integrate caregiving or personal commitments without guilt [1].
 The integration approach works well for remote workers, freelancers, entrepreneurs, and anyone with variable workdays where the boundaries between work and personal life aren’t naturally enforced.
 It’s especially valuable for parents managing childcare demands alongside work responsibilities, because integration allows you to acknowledge that some days the scales tip heavily toward personal needs and other days toward work – without treating either as a failure.

 But integration has a shadow side.
 Without strong personal boundaries, integration becomes constant availability, where work seeps into every evening, weekend, and vacation because the distinction between “work time” and “personal time” has been erased.
-Research on remote work stress is clear about this risk: employees working from home report checking emails outside regular hours at significantly higher rates than office workers, with many checking during personal time out of habit rather than necessity [2].
+Research on remote work stress consistently documents this risk: across studies reviewed in bibliometric analyses, employees working from home report checking emails outside regular hours at notably higher rates than office workers, with many checking during personal time out of habit rather than necessity [2].

-Boundary fit is the alignment between how you prefer to manage boundaries and how your actual work environment requires you to manage them.
-Poor boundary fit – being forced to integrate when you prefer separation, or maintain separation in a job that demands integration – creates more stress than either approach alone.
+Boundary fit (a construct developed by Chen, Powell, and Greenhaus, 2009) is the alignment between how you prefer to manage boundaries and how your actual work environment requires you to manage them.
+Poor boundary fit – being forced to integrate when you prefer separation, or maintain separation in a job that demands integration – creates more stress than either approach alone [4].

 What is work-life separation and when is it still relevant?